svpre25/sumedh_2025_internship/README.md

   Tempting for loose coupling, but problematic with Celery.
 Signal handlers can conflict with async task execution and complicate debugging.

 - **Manual Function Routing**
   `exec(fn + param_name)` — technically worked, but it’s an unsafe and unreadable reinvention of dispatch mechanisms.
 Better to rely on native routing tools.
-Killed halfway through.
+Killed.

 - **Dict Packing/Unpacking**
   Trying to avoid “slinging” by deeply nesting/unpacking dicts.
 Resulted in unreadable code — killed.